ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    *Optional settings (scripts)*

    * colormap: e.g., WhiteBlueGreenYellowRed, rainbow
+   * epsilon: "epsilon" value to be replaced with missing values
    * explicit_cn_levels: use these contour levels for plotting
+   * filename_add: optionally add this string to plot filesnames
    * projection: map projection, e.g., Mollweide, Mercator
+   * var: short_name of variable to process (default = "" - use first
+     variable in variable list)

    *Required settings (variables)*